chrismaltby/gb-studio-site/content/docs/build.md

 Clicking the _Export button_ and selecting _Export Pocket_ will build your game as a `.pocket` file for use on [Analogue Pocket](https://www.analogue.co/pocket) devices.

+To play your `.pocket` game:
+- Create a folder at the root of a MicroSD card called `GB Studio`.
-To play your `.pocket` game, copy it to a MicroSD card into a folder named `GB Studio` then insert the MicroSD card into your Pocket device.
-From the Pocket menu choose `Tools` / `GB Studio` / `Play Creations` and select your file from the list.
+- Copy the `.pocket` file into the `GB Studio` folder
+- Insert the MicroSD card into your Pocket device.
+- From the Pocket menu choose `Tools` / `GB Studio` / `Play Creations` and select your file from the list.

 ## Troubleshooting